 It’s found in the Super Rookie subset, featuring an image of the player as he takes a moment while seated.

-The release benefits from a classic design, and it avoids many of the pitfalls found with the majority of late 1980’s cards.
+The release benefits from a classic design and avoids many of the pitfalls found with the majority of late 1980’s cards.

 1. 1986 Bo Jackson Topps Traded Tiffany RC #50T

-When it comes to the most valuable Bo Jackson cards, it was never in doubt.
-The 1986 Topps Traded RC is the best that money can buy when looking at PSA 10 copies.
+It was never in doubt when it comes to the most valuable Bo Jackson cards.
+The 1986 Topps Traded RC is the best money can buy when looking at PSA 10 copies.

-Rather than the regular base version of the ‘86 Topps Traded, the Tiffany version that was printed on premium cardboard and distributed in a limited number of sets is the one to keep an eye on for investment purposes.
+Rather than the regular base version of the ‘86 Topps Traded, the Tiffany version, printed on premium cardboard and distributed in a limited number of sets is the one to keep an eye on for investment purposes.